CarlosCapilla/CarlosCapilla/README.md

 - 👋 Hi, I’m @CarlosCapilla
-- 👀 I’m interested in Data analytics, Business analytics and Big Data
+- 👀 I’m interested Business Intelligence and Data analytics,
-- 🌱 I’m currently learning SQL, PowerBI and Python
-- At the moment I'm a complete beginner working hard
+- At the moment I'm a beginner working hard to get a good portfolio
 - 📫 reach me at carlosscapilla@gmail.com

 <!---